 This information is a guide to our procedures.
 It is important to get independent advice if you are facing a fitness to practise investigation.

-A Triage Officer considers the information to see if it falls within our remit.
+The information is reviewed to consider whether it falls within our remit.
 If so, they consider whether the complaint / information could raise a question of whether your fitness to practise could be impaired due to a health, conduct or performance issue.
 They may request further details from the informant (maker of the complaint).

 They will consider whether to close the case at this stage and advise an informant to seek local resolution, as the allegation might be dealt with more appropriately by another body such as the NHS or the Dental Complaints Service.